 Tom Kha Gai is considered a national dish in Thailand.
 It is common in Northern Thailand and is inspired by Latian cuisine.
 The combination of chicken and coconut milk makes this recipe rich and creamy.

 Coconut milk plays an essential role in Southeast Asian cuisine, and I am sure you will fall in love with its incredible taste.
 When compared to other Thai delicacies, its spiciness is subtle, so even those who are not good with spicy food can enjoy it.

 Learn the ways to make delicious Tom Kha Gai at home.

 Thanks to the low amount of chili, this curry will not taste too spicy.
 You can easily find this dish in restaurants in Western Thailand.
 It was inspired by British naval cuisine when British troops arrived in Thailand in the 20th century.

 It is a combination of Indian curry powder and traditional Thai curry paste to create a unique color and flavor.
 Unlike other curries, turmeric is added to the curry to make it yellow.
 Moreover, you will feel the flavor of coconut milk when you taste it.

 Among Thai dishes, green curry is one of the spiciest.
 It originates from central Thailand with unique processing and flavor.
 The remarkable thing about this recipe is the amount of coconut milk added to make the dish sweet and fatty.

-The presence of lemongrass, coriander, galangal, zest, and chili makes the savor of the food intense and robust.
-If you like spicy food, I recommend you not miss it when you come to the hot spicy food paradise-Thailand.
+The presence of lemongrass, coriander, galangal, zest, and chili makes the flavor of the food intense and robust.
+If you like spicy food, this dish is definitely a must-try.